 If you are here reading this article, there is a good chance you already know about the benefits of umbrella employment.
-It is an excellent platform for contractors starting, providing employment security with lots of admin and insurance support to get you started.
+It is an excellent platform for new contractors, providing employment security with lots of admin and insurance support to get you started.

 So why would you want to think about switching to limited company trading?
-If you have established yourself as a contractor, are happy with how the lifestyle treats you and have a steadily increasing hourly (or daily) rate, then you may benefit from operating through your own limited company.
+If you have established yourself as a contractor, are happy with how the lifestyle is treating you and have a steadily increasing hourly (or daily) rate, you may benefit from operating through your own limited company.

 Let’s explore how you might benefit from switching over to a limited company trading:

 - Full control over your finances will allow you to minimize tax and retain more of your earnings

 - Flexible pension savings options

 - Enjoy full employment benefits as an employee of your company

 - Increased employability and the possibility to take on more work/expand your business